 card in it.

-Discards are cards put in the used card pile.
+– Discards are cards put in the used card pile.
 Used Action cards,

 Reaction cards and KO'd character cards are all put here.
-Cards labeled “Discard” refer to
+Cards labeled

-Is a condition in which characters are turned sideways after
+– Is a condition in which characters are turned sideways after

 attacking or using a Square ability, leaving them unable to act.

-Characters can also slip into Freeze Phase with an AC card or the power of another
+Characters can also slip into Freeze Phase with an AC card or the power

-cards are in your hand, and 1 can be added later per turn.
-Ther's no
+5 cards are in your hand, and 1 can be added later per turn.
+There's no

 limit for cards in your hand so you can keep as many as you want.
 Cards